 What is ADHD?

-Attention deficit hyperactivity disorder, known by its acronym ADHD, is a neurodevelopmental disorder that affects an individual’s ability to concentrate, control impulses, and manage their behavior.
+Attention deficit hyperactivity disorder, known by its acronym ADHD, is a neurodevelopmental disorder (neurodivergent awareness) that affects an individual’s ability to concentrate, control impulses, and manage their behavior.
 ADHD is usually diagnosed in childhood and can persist into adulthood.
 Individuals with ADHD exhibit symptoms such as inattention, hyperactivity, and impulsivity.

 Approximately 10%-15% of children and about the same of adults across the globe are estimated to have ADHD with the disorder being equally present in boys and girls.
 The exact cause of ADHD is still unknown.
 However, research suggests that genetics, environmental factors, and brain structure all play a role in its development.

 It is important to note that the symptoms of ADHD manifest differently in each individual with ADHD.
 There are those who struggle with impulsivity and inattention and there are others that exhibit more symptoms of hyperactivity.
 Inattention symptoms may include: